-Upon retirement, death, disability, or separation from service, a participant (or the participant's beneficiary, if applicable) will receive a lump sum amount equal to the value of the participant's vested interest in the participant's account, or to the extent a participant's or beneficiary's account is invested in at least five whole shares of Company stock, the participant or beneficiary may elect to receive a distribution in whole shares of such stock, rather than in cash.
+Upon retirement, death, disability, or separation from service, a participant (or the participant's beneficiary, if applicable) will receive a lump sum amount equal to the value of the participant's vested interest in the participant's account, or to the extent a participant's or beneficiary's account is invested in at least five whole shares of Company common stock, the participant or beneficiary may elect to receive a distribution in whole shares of such stock, rather than in cash.
 The Plan allows participants to make hardship withdrawals subject to certain limitations, as defined in the Plan document.
-As of December 31, 2018 and 2017, withdrawals of \$71,095 and \$205,286, respectively, had been requested by participants of the Plan but had not yet been paid.
+As of December 31, 2018, withdrawals of \$71,094 had been requested by participants of the Plan but had not yet been paid.
+There were no unpaid withdrawals as of December 31, 2019.